 In celebration of Walt Whitman’s 200th birthday, the Maryville Humanities Department and the Medart Lecture Series, in collaboration with the St. Louis Poetry Center, is presenting Whitmania!, a semester-long series of events.

 Widely considered the father of American poetry, Whitman has had continuous influence on contemporary poets, writers, artists, composers and thinkers in America and abroad.
-The celebration is led by Germaine Murray, PhD, professor of English, and Dana Levin, distinguished writer-in-residence.
+The celebration is led by Germaine Murray, PhD, professor of English, and Dana Levin, MA, distinguished writer-in-residence.

 “Whitman’s words speak beyond time and place,” Levin said.
 “He captured what it means to be inclusive in the American dream and that is something we are still wrestling with today.”